yesod30/Unnamed-Stats-Viewer/README.md

 - Add ability to use wows-numbers treshold as color treshold.

 ## Bug reports
 To report a bug you can either open a new issue [here](https://github.com/yesod30/Unnamed-Stats-Viewer/issues), or write to me on Discord (Yesod30#3558).
-In both cases, please attach the crash report you can find in the program folder inside Roaming.
+In both cases, please attach the crash report you can find in the program folder (called DK.Warships.Viewer) inside Roaming.
 To Access the Roaming folder, open the start menu, type "%appdata%" and press enter.